-Wolfson is one of three colleges - together with Lucy Cavendish (women only) and Hughes Hall - offering places to students on the Graduate Course in Medicine at the University of Cambridge (A101).
+Wolfson is one of four colleges - together with Lucy Cavendish (women only), Hughes Hall and St Edmund's - offering places to students on the Graduate Course in Medicine at the University of Cambridge (A101).

 The Graduate Course in Medicine is an accelerated four-year programme.
 The emphasis is the acquisition of clinical skills by direct patient contact in hospital and community environments, and the integration of core medical science with clinical medicine.

 Please note that you must complete a separate Graduate Course in Medicine application form in addition to your UCAS application to apply for this course.
-The deadline for applications for October 2017 entry was 22 October 2016.
 The deadline to email your Graduate Course in Medicine application for 2018 entry is 22 October 2017.
 The deadline for receipt of your UCAS application is 15 October 2017.

 Due to the competitive nature of the course, it is important that you make sure you meet/will meet the below pre medical requirements and that you have appropriate healthcare experience before you apply for the course.